-For the 15th year in a row, U.S. News & World Report has ranked Rutgers-Newark the most diverse national university in the United States.
+Since 1997, U.S. News & World Report has ranked Rutgers University-Newark the most diverse national university in the United States.

 Welcome!
-As you browse our site, you will discover that Rutgers-Newark is everything you expect it to be—as well as a lot of things you might not.
+As you browse our site, you will discover that Rutgers University-Newark is everything you expect it to be—as well as a lot of things you might not.

 We offer more than 40 majors and award approximately 60 doctoral degrees, 1,000 graduate degrees, and 1,200 baccalaureate degrees each year.